malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/delegates/index.md

 ## Multicast Delegates

 Another great feature of delegates is that you can combine them together.
-This is called multicasting.
+This is called multicast.
 You can use the + or += operator to add another method to the invocation list of an existing delegate instance.
 Similarly, you can also remove a method from an invocation list by using the decrement assignment operator (- or -=).
 This feature forms the base for events in C#.
 Below is a multicast delegate example.

 ```cs